 I had visited Resorts World multiple times since it opened in summer 2021.
 The resort features a mall, casino, theater, tons of restaurants and bars, a spa, and seven pools for three hotels: Las Vegas Hilton at Resorts World, Conrad Las Vegas at Resorts World, and Crockfords Las Vegas, LXR Hotels & Resorts.
 Until 2007, the property had been the Stardust Resort and Casino.
 The current complex cost $4.3 billion and is a gorgeous space to visit or stay.

 I had wanted to check out Crockfords since I had read about it.
 A weekend getaway to Las Vegas provided the perfect opportunity.
-I had not used the $200 Fine Hotels & Resorts credit provided to holders of The Platinum Card® from American Express this year and found it provided great value at this resort.
+I had not used the up to $200 Fine Hotels & Resorts credit provided to holders of The Platinum Card® from American Express this year and found it provided great value at this resort.

 Anthony’s Take: The hotel is conveniently located at the north end of the Strip near The Wynn and The Venetian.
 It provides everything you could need for a great weekend getaway including tons of restaurants and a hawker-center-style food court, a casino, and well-appointed rooms and suites.
 Booking through Fine Hotels & Resorts provided a great value and guaranteed us a late checkout, which we took advantage of while waiting for our room at the Bellagio.
 We loved our suite and look forward to staying here again.
 Hopefully, we’ll be able to check out the spa and be here during warmer weather to use the pool.